spiffe/spiffe/standards/WIT-SVID.md

 ### 2.3.
 Additional Header Parameters

-It is permitted for an implementation to include additional header parameters not specified in this document or the upstream document.
+Implementations SHOULD NOT provide additional header parameters not specified by this document.

 ### 3. Claims